logicalhacking/lh-docker-isabelle/README.md

   eagerly optimised for size, as it goal is to include all tools that are required for running Isabelle and tools based on Isabelle (e.g., HOL-TestGen).

+* [isabelle](isabelle/Dockerfile) provides a parametrized Dockerfile to generate docker images for various Isabelle versions.

 ## Authors

 Main author: [Achim D. Brucker](http://www.brucker.ch/)